Persistent homology analysis of type 2 diabetes genome-wide association studies in protein-protein interaction networks: Introduction

 Genome-wide association studies (GWAS) have identified numerous genetic variants associated with various complex diseases and can be used to characterize disease-associated modules in the PPI network \cite{BarrioHernandez2023}.
 Genes associated with GWAS loci or GWAS hits tend to be mapped onto coherent network modules in the PPI network.
 As the P-value threshold increases from 0 to the standard genome-wide significance threshold of 5×10$^{-8}$, the GWAS hits mapped to the PPI network tend to gradually form a single, connected component \cite{Menche2015, Leopold2018}.
-This largest connected component (LCC) itself is occasionally called a disease module \cite{Paci2021, Song2020}.
+This largest connected component (LCC) of disease genes is occasionally called an \textit{observable disease module} \cite{Menche2015, Paci2021}.
 However, owing to the limited sample size and coverage of current GWAS data as well as the interactome incompleteness, disease-associated seed genes are often scattered in the PPI network.
-To detect disease modules, various seed-expanding or heuristic-based algorithms have been developed to expand and merge the scattered seed genes in the PPI network \cite{Choobdar2019, Ghiassian2015, Vlaic2018}.
+To detect disease modules, various seed-expanding and/or heuristic-based algorithms have been developed to expand and merge the scattered seed genes in the PPI network \cite{Choobdar2019, Ghiassian2015, Vlaic2018, Wang2018}.
+In addition, deep learning and graph neural network models have been used to predict disease-associated genes \cite{Hou2022, Yang2019, Yang2022} and disease treatment mechanisms \cite{Ruiz2021, Zitnik2018} in the context of biological networks.
 Most studies have focused on identifying connected components by mapping disease-associated seed genes onto the PPI network and expanding these seed genes.
 However, the mechanism by which GWAS hits are mapped onto the LCC or other unique topological structures in the PPI network as the P-value threshold increases remains unclear.
 Therefore, the topological features of GWAS hits mapped onto the PPI network warrant investigation.

 One mathematical method for analyzing the topological features of complex networks is simplicial homology \cite{Hatcher2002, Salnikov2019}.
 Simplicial homology is an algebraic topology tool used to analyze the topological features of a simplicial complex, which is a collection of higher-order interactions called simplices, including points (0-simplices), line segments (1-simplices), triangles (2-simplices), and higher-dimensional simplices.
 Simplicial homology can be used to examine the connectivity patterns within biological networks, such as gene-regulatory networks or brain connectivity networks.
 It can identify topological features, such as connected components (0-holes), loops (1-holes), voids (2-holes), and higher-dimensional holes in the data.
 For example, the LCC is the largest 0th homology class (connected component).
 Persistent homology is a method for capturing the persistence of simplicial homology features across multiple thresholds corresponding to a filtration of the simplicial complex \cite{Salnikov2019, Otter2017}.
 It can identify important topological features that are persistent across different levels of interaction, rather than artifacts of noise or parameter uncertainty.
 Persistent homology features of biological networks potentially correspond to biologically relevant components that play a crucial role in disease mechanisms \cite{Masoomy2021, Sizemore2019}.
 The mathematical details of simplicial complex and homology concepts are described in the Method section.